-All MS Series Inverter/Chargers have the automatic neutral-to-ground switching feature.
-In some installations/jurisdictions, this feature must be disabled.
+All MS Series inverter/chargers have the automatic neutral-to-ground switching feature.
+In some installations/jurisdictions, this feature must be disabled by disconnecting the neutral-to-ground connection.
 If you are not sure whether you must disable this feature, check your local code requirements.
-The following steps will guide you in disabling the neutral-to-ground switching feature in the MS Series inverter/charger.
+The following steps will guide you in disabling the neutral-to-ground switching feature.